Best Backpacking Fry Pan

 Weight: 26.2oz (742 gr)

-This pan has a four-layer non-stick surface designed to look like and replicate a natural stone surface.
+The Slip Stone fry pan has a four-layer non-stick coating designed to look like and replicate a natural stone surface.
 One of the benefits of this material is that you can cook without using butter, grease, or any other type of oil.

-It has an easy to fold away, stay cool comfort handle making it a cinch to clean up and pack away.
+This backpacking cook pot has an easy-to-fold-away, stay-cool comfort handle making it a cinch to clean up and pack away.

 The manufacturer recommends using this pan on medium heat, which I find more than adequate to cook all my camping food.

-The non-stick surface lets the food slip easily off the pan.
+Like most non-stick aluminum pots, the non-stick surface lets the food slip easily off the pan.
+This is the ultimate convenience when cooking backpacking meals.

 Keep it on medium heat, and never heat it empty, and it will be fine.